 What are Community Corrections Order Breaches?

 However, they are not simple nor lenient sentences.
-They impose a range of conditions, decided by the sentencing Magistrate or Judge, after Corrections assesses the accused person’s suitability for the order and recommends certain conditions.
+They are, in fact, considered to be sentences of imprisonment, which are served in the community so the person sentenced to a CCO is always considered to be on a form of conditional liberty.
+CCO’s impose a range of conditions, decided by the sentencing Magistrate or Judge, after Corrections assess the accused person’s suitability for the order and recommends certain conditions.

 These conditions may include:

 - intensive compliance periods;

 - treatment conditions;

 - a residential restriction condition;

 - place or area exclusion conditions;

 - a judicial monitoring condition; and

 CCO’s can last for up to 5 years and can be onerous on the person.
 Sometimes people on CCO’s face situations which make compliance with the orders difficult.
 In such situations, the offender can apply for a variation of the order to the Court which sentenced them, or apply to the Secretary for a suspension of the order.
 However, if these steps are not taken and variation or suspension achieved, the offender may be charged with a breach (a criminal offence) and have to appear in Court.

 If you have been charged with a breach of a CCO, you should seek legal advice in relation to your options.